University-of-Delaware-IT-RCI/auto_tmpdir/README.md

 With each upgrade to Slurm a new `build-<version>` directory should be created and the build done therein.

-### Building an RPM
+### Building an DEB / RPM

-The CMake CPack module can be used to produce an RPM file.
+The CMake CPack module can be used to produce an DEB or RPM file.
+The default is RPM.
 After CMake configuration of the build, a spec file will be present in the build directory:

 ```
 $ cmake -DSLURM_PREFIX=/usr -DCMAKE_BUILD_TYPE=Release \